1. What is MODBUS?1. Basic Concept

 16-Bits |

-The address field is at the beginning of the frame, consisting of one byte (8-bit binary code), with a decimal range of 0-255, but only 1-247 is used in our system, with other addresses reserved.
+The address field is at the beginning of the frame, consisting of one byte (8 bits), with a decimal range of 0 to 255.
+In our system, only addresses 1 to 247 are used, while other addresses are reserved.
 These bits indicate the address of the terminal device specified by the user, which will receive data from the connected master.
-Each terminal device’s address must be unique, and only the addressed terminal will respond to the queries containing that address.
-When the terminal sends back a response, the slave address data in the response tells the master which terminal is communicating with it.
+Each terminal device’s address must be unique; only the addressed terminal will respond to queries containing that address.
+When the terminal sends back a response, the slave address data in the response informs the master which terminal is communicating with it.

-The function code informs the addressed terminal what function to perform.
+The function field code tells the addressed terminal what function to perform.
 The table below lists the function codes used by this series of instruments, along with their meanings and functions.

 Code |